GeoDiffuser: Geometry-Based Image Editing with Diffusion Models

 \subsection{Edits via Shared Attention}

 Each edit operation begins by performing a DDIM inversion~\cite{song2021denoising} on the given image (\Cref{fig:background} (a)).
 Inverting the image provides us with the latent noise trajectory that will guide the edit diffusion process.
-We then perform the reverse diffusion process along with the geometry-aware attention sharing mechanism as skecthed in~\Cref{fig:background} (b).
+We then perform the reverse diffusion process along with the geometry-aware attention sharing mechanism as sketched in~\Cref{fig:background} (b).
 This attention sharing mechanism along with optimizing for the image latents as well as text embeddings is the key to achieve the desired geometric edit.~\Cref{fig:pipeline} (a) depicts the process for the shared attention blocks from~\Cref{fig:background} (b).

 \parahead{Image Inversion} For inversion, we use direct inversion~\cite{ju2023direct} on the image $\mathcal{I}$ with the null prompt "".
-This inversion provides us with latents $\{{}^{\text{r}}z_t, {}^{\text{r}}z_{t-1}... {}^{\text{r}}z_0\}$ that preserve the image for the reference denoising process and guide the edit.
+Direct inversion initializes the reference trajectory with the noising trajectory for fast and accurate reconstruction of the reference image without the need for optimizing embeddings (null-text \cite{mokady2022nulltext}) \& model weights (LoRA \cite{shi2023dragdiffusion}).
+This inversion provides us with latents $\{{}^{\text{r}}z_t, {}^{\text{r}}z_{t-1}... {}^{\text{r}}z_0\}$ that preserves the style of the image and guides the edit.

 \parahead{2D Edits} \coolname can perform 2D edits without requiring a depth map.
 Through a user interface, we can obtain a transformation $T$ corresponding to a desired 2D translation or scaling.
 We define a 2D signal $S: [0, 1]^{2} \rightarrow \mathbb{R}^{C}$ that stores a per-pixel feature in the image.
 The signal $S$ can represent the RGB values or even the features of a deep network defined at each coordinate.
 Given a per-pixel edit $\mathcal{F}$ defined on $S$, our shared attention mechanism uses $\mathcal{F}$ to transform this signal for the desired edit.
 In our case, this signal is the Query embedding of the attention layer.